I love my new life

 Giving is its own reward

 I recently read an article about the Hidden Benefit of Giving Back to Open Source Software.
 The main focus of the article is about the economic benefit.
 The author makes the point early on that, “The reason for that benefit lies in the experience and knowledge that certain employees gain through contributing, says Nagle.
-His study suggests that contributing to crowdsourced digital or even physical “public goods” that benefit other firms or industries can enable companies to gain valuable insights and compete more effectively.”
+His … Read more

 A blessing indeed